-Latent tetany signs are resulting from a reduction in the intracellular magnesium concentration, and not from the reduction in magnesium concentration in serum.
+Latent tetany signs are resulting from a reduction in the intracellular magnesium concentration, and not from the reduction in concentration in serum.
 At this moment this illness can be identified on the basis of ischemic test.
-Much more reliable test results in determination ionized magnesium in erythrocytes.
+Much more reliable test results in determination ionized Mg in erythrocytes.

 The role of magnesium has been revealed in the healing practice in two situations:

-it refers to a general shortage of magnesium on one hand, and much rarer excess, on the other hand.
+it refers to a general shortage of Mg on one hand, and much rarer excess, on the other hand.

 Between these two extreme positions, modern researchers try to discover

 the real significance of magnesium in human life.

 In the human body weighing 70 kg, there is approximately 24 g of Mg (this value ranges from 20g to 35g, depending on the source).
 About 60% of this amount falls in the bones, 29% in muscle, 10% in other soft tissues, and only 1% in the intracellular fluids.
 In organisms elderly people (over 60 years of age) content of Mg is reduced to 60-80% of the content in tissues of children.